shapeshed/shapeshed.com/content/posts/illustrator_101_the_magic_wand_tool.md

-{
-  "slug": "illustrator-101-the-magic-wand-tool",
-  "title": "Illustrator 101 - The Magic Wand Tool", "date": "2007-05-14T00:00:00+01:00",
++++
+date = "2007-05-14T00:00:00+01:00"
-  "description": "No wizards just a solid tool that allows you to select objects based on defined criteria and make quick changes to your drawings and illustrations.", "tags": [
+description = "No wizards just a solid tool that allows you to select objects based on defined criteria and make quick changes to your drawings and illustrations." slug = "illustrator-101-the-magic-wand-tool" tags = ["Illustrator 101", "Illustrator"] title = "Illustrator 101 - The Magic Wand Tool"

-    "Illustrator 101",
-    "Illustrator"
-  ]
-}
++++

 <h3>Les Dawson - a great comedian</h3>